potassco-asp-course/potassco-asp-course.github.io/index.md

 The transition is marked with the *Encoding* part that constitutes both the finale of the basic and the kick-off of the advanced course.

-_Take care, this page will grow and evolve over winter._
+_Take care, this page will grow and evolve over time._
 So stay tuned and drop us an [email](mailto:torsten@delete-me.cs.uni-potsdam.de) for any comments!

 ### All in one